SYSTEM ONLINE

 https://github.com/lucacicada/VanillaSort

 Minecraft chest sorting is a problem as old as the game itself.
-For fifteen years, players have been manually organising storage rooms, building elaborate hopper systems, memorising which chest holds which materials, and occasionally just giving up and throwing everything into a single double-chest until the chaos becomes unbearable.
-The server plugin ecosystem responded to this problem with a wave of sorting plugins, all of which share the same fundamental flaw: they feel like plugins.
-They feel like software bolted onto the outside of a game that was never designed to support them.
+For fifteen years, players have been manually organizing storage rooms, building elaborate hopper systems, memorizing which chest holds which materials, and occasionally just giving up and throwing everything into a single double-chest until the chaos becomes unbearable.
+The server plugin ecosystem responded with sorting plugins that all work the same way: they require configuration files, category definitions, item-to-label mappings, signs, commands, and a plugin-specific rule language.
+After setup, the system sorts items according to the rules you wrote, not according to where you actually put things.

 Luca approached this problem differently.
 The question he asked was not "how do I sort items efficiently?"
-The question was: "how does a player already organise their storage naturally, and how do I reinforce that behaviour instead of replacing it?"
+The question was: "how does a player already organize their storage naturally, and how do I reinforce that behaviour instead of replacing it?"

 The answer became VanillaSort.